-Pu-erh green tea is enjoyed by the Chinese and is commonly referred to as “the Dim Sum” tea due to its popular use as a digestive aid after eating heavy or greasy meals.
-This particular grade of Pu-erh is ripe and has been aged 15-30 years.
+Pu-erh or Puerh or Pu erh green tea is enjoyed by the Chinese and is commonly referred to as “the Dim Sum” tea due to its popular use as a digestive aid after eating heavy or greasy meals.
+Pu-erh tea is made from the leaves and stems of the Camellia sinensis plant.
+This is the same plant that is used for making green, oolong, and black teas.
+Pu-erh Tea undergoes a long period of aging for better flavor.
+This particular grade of Pu-erh has been aged for 15-30 years.

-“Pu-erh tea contains caffeine, although not as much caffeine as other teas.
-Caffeine works by stimulating the central nervous system (CNS), heart, and muscles.
-Pu-erh tea also contains antioxidants and other substances that might help protect the heart and blood vessels.
+“Pu-erh tea also contains antioxidants and other substances that might help protect the heart and blood vessels.
 There is interest in using pu-erh tea for lowering cholesterol because, unlike other teas, it contains small amounts of a chemical called lovastatin.
 Lovastatin is a prescription medicine used for lowering cholesterol.
 Investigators think that bacteria that sometimes contaminate pu-erh tea may somehow make the lovastatin in the course of their normal life cycle.
 Animal research suggests that pu-erh tea might lower certain blood fats called triglycerides as well as total and “bad” low-density lipoprotein (LDL) cholesterol.
 It might also raise “good” high density lipoprotein (HDL) cholesterol.”
+Benefits of Pu-erh

 Brewing your tea doesn’t have to be hard; follow these steps for the perfect cup of tea.